nodeshift/tutorial/helm/README.md

 frontend-deployment-6c7779ff9d-xjdrv   1/1     Running   0          67s
 myapp-mongodb-64df664c5b-st8fb         1/1     Running   0          66s
 ```

+Wait for some time until mongo status is running

 Also, by viewing the logs of the backend service with below command